 By Jill Martin

 Get in that Keys state of mind in no time.
-Ride jet skis, go fishing (deep sea or on the flats), snorkel, tour Crane Point Museum
+Ride jet skis, go fishing (deep sea or on the flats), snorkel, tour Crane Point Hammock Museum and Nature Trail

 It’s a hop, skip and a jump from Orlando and Miami to this off-the-beaten-path paradise.
 Visit the Loggerhead Marine Life Center and learn all about these endangered creatures.
 Climb rocks on the beach and look for their version of sea glass (small rocks in all colors that are smooth as glass).
 Go snorkeling.
 Take in a spring training game.
 Tour their famous lighthouse.
 There is something for everyone in Jupiter

 During spring break, the college kids go home, which leaves this fabulous town all yours for exploring.
 And Tallahassee rocks

 and walk their boardwalk nature trail, past bears, panthers, cypress stumps, otters – it’s awesome.
 There is so much to do here and their onsite café is great for lunch (get the bbq beef sandwich).
 Mission San Luis